szymon676/ogcommerce/README.md

 })
 ```

+# Running : run entire app with docker-compose up, this will run:
+- server on port :4000
+- mongodb on port 27017
 #### write this command in mongo console to create account that will be used to login and acces admin routes.

 # API Routes